duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/00_augmented_reality_basics.md

   Requires: [Knowledge of the software architecture on a Duckiebot](+duckietown-robotics-development#duckietown-code-structure)

-  Results: Skills on how to develop new code as part of the Duckietown framework
+  Results: Skills on how to develop new code as part of the Duckietown framework.

   Results: Insights into a computer graphics pipeline.
 </div>